Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 ## 9 Known Issue
 1, Additional patch is needed for Psmnet supported by configuration CPB_N=64.

    Please follow 'https://github.com/Xilinx/Vitis-AI/blob/master/README.md#installing-patch-in-docker' to install the patch.

-2, Workaround for ES1 platform
+2, Workaround for ES1 device

-For 2021.2 version ES1 platform , before running apps, need firstly run workaround for ES1 silicon.
+For 2021.2 version platform based on ES1 device, before running apps, need firstly run workaround for ES1 device.

-After VCK190-ES1 board is booting up, create a script with below content, and run it on the ES1 board.
+After board is booting up, create a script with below content, and run it on the ES1 board.

 ```
-for i in {0..39}
+for i in {0..49}
 do
   for j in {1..8}
   do